mrkhntr/C2MIPsASM/README.md

 #### Assembly Translation
-Here is the structure with condition.
+Here is the structure with the extra condition as shown in the extended C example.
 The body of the if statements are omitted for clarity.
 ```assembly
 conditional1:           # if-condition
   bne $s0, $s2, conditional2    # if $s0 <a> != $s1 <b> jump to conditional2, inverse logic of ==